 Great Samphire Island will be more than conspicuous on approach.
 Originally a small 10 metre high rock islet it has been extensively developed and is now joined to the mainland by an 800 metre bridge.
 The little fishing village of Fenit will be seen on the opposite mainland side.
 Likewise the modern working fishing and manufacturing facility along with fuel tanks will be clearly visible on the island.
 On closer approaches a 250 metre long breakwater will be seen extending east by northeast from the island enclosing a quay.
 Within the enclosed L-shaped breakwater, with a short overlapping pier, is the custom built marina.

-Upon reaching the end of the breakwater alter course to steer north and round the pierhead; be on the lookout for exiting traffic all the time.
-Round the head turn back to the southwest towards two fixed reds will be seen at the outer entrance to the commercial harbour.
-Please note the bottom shoals rapidly to the north of the breakwater so keep in channel.
+On reaching the end of the breakwater alter course to steer north and round the pierhead; be on the lookout for exiting traffic all the time.
+Round the head turn back to the southwest towards where two fixed reds will be seen at the outer entrance to the commercial harbour.
+Please note the bottom shoals rapidly to the north of the breakwater so keep in the channel.

 It is possible to anchor in 3 metres to the lee of the island and harbour near other moored boats out of the way of harbour traffic.
 There is plenty of swing room and holding is very good.
 It can be choppy in any developed conditions especially from the east, northeast plus southeast.
 It should also be noted that, although on a chart it appears protected to the west, by the causeway between the island and the mainland, this is an open bridge.
 Hence it offers little protection to anchored craft from a south westerly seaway.

-What facilities are available?The modern marina and Tralee Bay Sailing Club who have a slipway and clubhouse overlooking the harbour and bay can offer visitors showers and changing rooms plus a licensed bar.
+What facilities are available?The modern marina and Tralee Bay Sailing Club who have a slipway and clubhouse overlooking the harbour and bay can offer visitors showers and changing rooms and a licensed bar.
 Electricity and water are available on the pontoons.
-There is a diesel berth on the north mole of the marina.
+There is a diesel berth on the north part of the marina.
 Disabled sailors have a lift for getting on and off a pontoon.
 Gas is not stocked but the marina manager can organise Camping Gaz.
 An all-terrain mobile crane (80 tonnes) facility is available, rates available upon request.
-Tralee Bay Sailing Club may have a visitors' mooring.
-The club has a slip and a drying pontoon that welcomes visitors.
+Tralee Bay Sailing Club may have a visitors' mooring available, and the club has a slip and a drying pontoon that welcomes visitors.